xuehaonan27/riscv-emulator/README.md

 4. Run `make T=<test_name>` to run a single test.
 5. Run `make M=debug T=<test_name>` to run a single test with debugger.
 6. Note: add `IT=enable` to make command to enable itrace.
+7. Note: add `MT=enable` to make command to enable mtrace.

 ## Benches
 ### Dhrystone